 Eric Zadan

-For over four decades, Eric Zadan has been well known to the region as a pianist and jazz educator.
+For over four decades, Eric Zadan has been well known to the region as a pianist, arranger, music director, and jazz educator.

 Although known primarily as a jazz pianist who has led several groups and performed with some of the industry’s top names, Eric’s performance credits also include many national tours of Broadway shows, extensive recording work, orchestral work, and performances in a wide variety of other commercial music idioms.